timfong888/digital-garden-template/src/site/notes/Request One of Your Needs to be Met.md

 Similarly, a major financial disaster could have been averted if I made stronger and clearer requests around her adjusting her tone during crucial conversations.

-Because I ended up just deferring to her perspective whenever she got angry, some very bad choices were made.
+Because I ended up just deferring to her perspective whenever she got angry, we made some very bad choices.
 I needed a way to revisit again an unmet need around how I would like to be spoken to during crucial conversations.

-I realized neither of us knew how to persistently ask for needs in a way that could be understood and received.
+Neither of us knew how to persistently ask for needs in a way that could be understood and received.

 From her end, the requests were unclear and never asked.